Science News Roundup: Sacrebleu! French brewers use algae to make blue beer; Rollout of NASA's new moon rocket to launch pad delayed at least a month and more | Science-Environment

 German scientists plan to clone and then breed this year genetically modified pigs to serve as heart donors for humans, based on a simpler version of a U.S.-engineered animal used last month in the world's first pig-to-human transplant.
 Eckhard Wolf, a scientist at Ludwig-Maximilians University (LMU) in Munich, said his team aimed to have the new species, modified from the Auckland Island breed, ready for transplant trials by 2025.

-Placenta may have mechanism that protects fetus from COVID; vaccines safe with rheumatic diseases
+The placenta may have a mechanism that protects the fetus from COVID; vaccines safe with rheumatic diseases

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Placenta may shed proteins to keep virus out
+The placenta may shed proteins to keep viruses out

 Farmers test microbes to nourish crops as climate pressure grows, costs rise